-After applying to a Global Master's programme

 The merits of all applicants that meet the general and specific entry requirements are then assessed by a programme committee.
 The Global Master’s programmes have different CV forms that all applicants are strongly recommended to use.

 The programme committee will make an overall assessment of how relevant your previous studies are and look for merits such as extracurricular, work and research experiences within a relevant area.
 They are also very interested in why you have chosen the programme, and take into consideration your statement of intent (included in the CV form).

 The selection normally takes place in April, and all eligible applicants receive an admissions offer or are placed on the waiting list to the programme.
-If you have been admitted to a higher priority, your lower prioritised options are deleted, so it is important to rank your applications carefully!
+If you have been admitted to a higher priority, your lower prioritised options are deleted, so it is important to rank your selections carefully!
 If you are not eligible, your application does not participate in the selection.
 You receive a notification to your email address when the selection result is available at your account at UniversityAdmissions.se.

 If you are admitted

-Note that it is mandatory to reply to your admissions offer before the deadline (usually in late April), or you will lose your study place!
+Note that it is mandatory to reply to your admissions offer before the deadline, or you will lose your study place!
 Instructions are sent to the email address which you have registered at your account at UniversityAdmissions.se.
-Your notification of selection results (which is a letter of acceptance) can be downloaded from you account.
+Your notification of selection results (which is the letter of acceptance) can be downloaded from you account.

 Conditions to your admission

 If you are a tuition-fee paying student, there is a condition to your admission stating that you must pay the first installment in order to keep your study place.
 An invoice and instructions on how to pay will be sent to your email address.